guhan/zerotociso/docs/NETWORKING.md

 ## Key Concepts
-- Intranet: private network designed to host some services
+- **Intranet**: private network designed to host some services
-- Extranet: both a private network and also serves up some services for public/Internet consumption
+- **Extranet**: both a private network and also serves up some services for public/Internet consumption
-- Encapsulation: addition of a header, and possibly footer to the data received by each layer from the layer above it
+- **Encapsulation**: addition of a header, and possibly footer to the data received by each layer from the layer above it
-- Distance vector routing protocol: maintain a list of destination networks along with metrics of direction and distance (hops)
+- **Distance vector routing protocol**: maintain a list of destination networks along with metrics of direction and distance (hops)
-- Link state routing protocol: maintain a topography map of all connected network and use the map to determine the shortest path to the destination
+- **Link state routing protocol**: maintain a topography map of all connected network and use the map to determine the shortest path to the destination
-- TCP Wrapper: an application that serves as a basic firewall by restricting access to ports and resources based on user IDs or system IDs.
+- **TCP Wrapper**: an application that serves as a basic firewall by restricting access to ports and resources based on user IDs or system IDs.
-- Socket: combination of IP address and port number
+- **Socket**: combination of IP address and port number
-- Converged protocols: merging of speciality and proprietary protocols with standard protocols
+- **Converged protocols**: merging of speciality and proprietary protocols with standard protocols

 ## What are the IP header protocol field values?